 Originally known as 'Better Broadband for Oxfordshire,' the programme has now expanded to include several aspects of Digital Infrastructure, with ‘Better Broadband’ now one of several strands under the ‘Digital Infrastructure Programme:’

 - BBfO – Better Broadband for Oxfordshire Programme (contract with BT signed in 2013 to extend superfast broadband coverage to 95% of Oxfordshire)

 - BiRO – Businesses in Rural Oxfordshire (new Defra funded contracts with BT and Airband delivering ultrafast broadband to rural Oxfordshire)

 - LFFN – Local Full Fibre Networks (includes the Rural and Gigabit Voucher Schemes)

 - Mobile coverage including the rollout of 5G

-The programme is run by Craig Bower (Programme Director), Deirdre Considine (Programme Manager), Claire Hutchins-Lee (Data Support Analyst) and Tamar Bowley (Communications & Events Coordinator) with Susan Halliwell (Director for Planning & Place) as the Executive Sponsor and Councillor David Bartholomew as the Cabinet Member for Finance & Communication.
+The Digital Infrastructure Programme is run by Craig Bower (Programme Director), Mark Hopping (Programme Manager), Claire Hutchins-Lee (Project Manager – Data Specialist), Anna Miles (Project Manager) and Tamar Bowley (Senior Marketing & Comms.
+Lead) with Susan Halliwell (Director for Planning & Place) as the Executive Sponsor and Councillor Ian Corkin, Cabinet Member for Council Business & Partnerships.

-Better Broadband for Oxfordshire has now completed its planned work in West Oxfordshire.
-Further roll-out is being carried out here by West Oxon District Council, which is separate from the Better Broadband for Oxfordshire Programme.
+The Better Broadband for Oxfordshire programme has now completed its planned work in West Oxfordshire.
+Further roll-out is being carried out by West Oxon District Council, which is separate from the Better Broadband for Oxfordshire Programme.